SINGER SONGWRITER/ PRODUCER/ ACTOR

 Sarah Siddiqui is a seasoned Toronto based folk/rock singer songwriter.
 She is known for approaching each song like a rich painting.
-To date, Sarah has released 2 full length albums with a 3rd on the way and multiple singles to date, one of which has been placed in 2 films, Word of Honor (2003, starring Don Johnson, Jeanne Tripplehorn), Triggermen (2002, starring Donnie Wahlberg, Claire Forlani).
+To date, Sarah has released 3 full length albums and multiple singles to date, one of which has been placed in 2 films, Word of Honor (2003, starring Don Johnson, Jeanne Tripplehorn), Triggermen (2002, starring Donnie Wahlberg, Claire Forlani).
 One of her songs "Show Me" was also released through Awesome/EMI Canada.
 Sarah is also on the artist roster of Choir Nation, alongside Royal Wood, Justin Rutledge, and Elliott Brood.

 In 2007, Sarah was featured as a guest vocalist on Mexican rock band, Chikita Violenta's premiere release "Stars and Suns Sessions" produced by Dave Newfeld (Broken Social Scene), at the request of Dave Newfeld in Toronto.
 Chikita Violenta is signed by Arts & Crafts and is internationally acclaimed.
 Other featured guests include Justin Peroff, and Kevin Drew of Broken Social Scene.
 Before Broken Social Scene broke out on to the scene, Sarah recorded demos when she was 20 years old with producer Dave Newfeld at his then studio in Toronto.
 In 2003 Sarah was nominated for best singer/songwriter for Canada's MyBindi Awards.
 To add, Anne Murray's daughter, Dawn Langstroth opened up for Sarah in 2003 at Toronto's Mitzi's Sister, now known as The Tennessee.